Adams Asset Advisors LLC Boosts Holdings in CVS Health Co. (NYSE:CVS)

 The business also recently announced a quarterly dividend, which was paid on Monday, August 2nd.
 Shareholders of record on Friday, July 23rd were paid a $0.50 dividend.
 The ex-dividend date was Thursday, July 22nd.
 This represents a $2.00 annualized dividend and a dividend yield of 2.46%.
 CVS Health’s dividend payout ratio (DPR) is currently 26.67%.

 A number of equities research analysts recently commented on CVS shares.
-Morgan Stanley upped their target price on CVS Health from $86.00 to $92.00 and gave the company an “overweight” rating in a research report on Wednesday, April 14th.
-Credit Suisse Group upped their target price on CVS Health from $91.00 to $100.00 and gave the company an “outperform” rating in a research report on Thursday, May 6th.
-Deutsche Bank Aktiengesellschaft upped their target price on CVS Health from $95.00 to $101.00 and gave the company a “buy” rating in a research report on Thursday.
-Truist Securities upped their price objective on CVS Health from $80.00 to $88.00 and gave the stock a “buy” rating in a research report on Wednesday, April 14th.
-Finally, Wolfe Research upped their price objective on CVS Health from $82.00 to $93.00 and gave the stock an “outperform” rating in a research report on Wednesday, May 19th.
-Four equities research analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has assigned a strong buy rating to the stock.
-The company currently has a consensus rating of “Buy” and an average target price of $93.67.
+Raymond James upped their target price on CVS Health from $90.00 to $95.00 and gave the company a “strong-buy” rating in a research report on Wednesday, May 5th.
+Barclays upped their price objective on CVS Health from $92.00 to $100.00 and gave the stock an “overweight” rating in a research report on Wednesday, May 19th.
+Truist Securities upped their price objective on CVS Health from $80.00 to $88.00 and gave the stock a “buy” rating in a research report on Wednesday, April 14th. upped their target price on CVS Health from $83.00 to $98.00 in a research note on Wednesday, May 5th.
+Finally, Deutsche Bank Aktiengesellschaft increased their price objective on CVS Health from $95.00 to $101.00 and gave the company a “buy” rating in a research note on Thursday.
+Four analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has issued a strong buy rating to the stock.
+CVS Health presently has a consensus rating of “Buy” and an average price target of $93.67.

 In other CVS Health news, Director Edward J. Ludwig purchased 3,000 shares of the firm’s stock in a transaction that occurred on Thursday, August 5th.
 The shares were purchased at an average cost of $79.55 per share, for a total transaction of $238,650.00.
 Following the completion of the purchase, the director now directly owns 17,334 shares in the company, valued at $1,378,919.70.
 The acquisition was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
 Also, EVP Alan Lotvin sold 2,781 shares of CVS Health stock in a transaction that occurred on Monday, June 28th.
 The shares were sold at an average price of $83.67, for a total value of $232,686.27.
 Following the completion of the sale, the executive vice president now owns 61,048 shares in the company, valued at $5,107,886.16.
 The disclosure for this sale can be found here.
 Insiders sold a total of 217,396 shares of company stock worth $18,712,133 over the last quarter.
 Company insiders own 0.69% of the company’s stock.